 theLLMs

 Scope: Global.
-Provider documentation and schema-validation references were checked on 2026-05-22.
-No GB/NI split applies.
+Provider documentation and schema-validation references were checked on 2026-05-28.

 Structured outputs and JSON mode: reliability limits